Quick Tip: The Average Car Accident Settlement Is $30,000.00 (Details)

 Sometimes that’s not easy to determine.
 In fact, if the case isn’t resolved by a negotiated settlement, that question is usually answered by a jury.

 For instance, in a case where a car accident victim had to have temporomandibular joint (TMJ) surgery on their jaw, experts debated if this was a permanent injury “with a reasonable degree of medical probability.”
 Because the medical professionals couldn’t form an unanimous opinion, the answer was left to the jury to decide.
 Emanuele v.
 Perdue, App.
 4 Dist., 693 So.2d 1071 (1997).

 What about scars or disfigurements as the result of an auto accident?
 These damages may or may not be covered under Florida’s car accident compensation law.

-Here, the jury will be asked to decide if the scar or “disfigurement” is a permanent injury.
+Here, a jury will be asked to decide if the scar or “disfigurement” is a permanent injury.
 If the case is not settled before trial, then the jurors will observe the scars and disfigurements for themselves, and decide if they are permanent injuries.
 If so, then they will be covered as compensable damages.
-Cohen v.
+See Cohen v.
 Pollack, 674 So.2d 805 (1996) .